U.S. Department of Transportation

 Federal Highway Administration Research and Technology

-The Interactive Highway Safety Design Model (IHSDM) is a suite of software analysis tools for evaluating the safety and operational effects of geometric design decisions on highways.
+The Interactive Highway Safety Design Model (IHSDM) is a suite of software analysis tools used to evaluate the safety and operational effects of geometric design decisions on highways.

-IHSDM is a decision-support tool.
-It provides estimates of a highway design's expected safety and operational performance and checks existing or proposed highway designs against relevant design policy values.
-Results of the IHSDM support decisionmaking in the highway design process.
+IHSDM is a decision-support tool that provides estimates of a highway design's expected safety and operational performance and checks existing or proposed highway designs against relevant design policy values.
+Results of the IHSDM support decision making in the highway design process.
 Intended users include highway project managers, designers, and traffic and safety reviewers in State and local highway agencies and in engineering consulting firms.

-The IHSDM currently includes six evaluation modules (Crash Prediction, Design Consistency, Intersection Review, Policy Review, Traffic Analysis, and Driver/Vehicle).
-This Web site summarizes the capabilities and applications of the IHSDM evaluation modules.
-It also provides a library of the research reports documenting their development.
+The IHSDM, which supports the Data-Driven Safety Analysis initiative that is part of Federal Highway Administration’s (FHWA's) Every Day Counts efforts, includes six evaluation modules (Crash Prediction, Design Consistency, Intersection Review, Policy Review, Traffic Analysis, and Driver/Vehicle).
+This website summarizes the capabilities and applications of the IHSDM evaluation modules, and provides a library of the research reports documenting their development.